17th January 2019

 Topics to be discussed:

-- Regulation review – current situation and challenges.
+- Regulation review – enforcement and compliance.
 What are the real implications of IMO 2020?

 - Industry viewpoints to include refiners, crude oil producers and ship-owners